SUNGLASSES FOR SAILING

 TYPHOON & SURGE

-The brown polycarbonate lenses for the Surge & Typhoon offer more enhanced colours, and are also both category 3 polarised lenses.
+The brown base colour lenses for the Surge & Typhoon offer more enhanced colours, and are also both category 3 polarised lenses.
 As the base lens colour has a red/brown hue, this tends to lift or ‘pop’ all colours (but especially reds and greens).
 This in turn increases contrast.

-The VLT for the ZEISS brown Typhoon lenses is 10.2% and it is 10% for the Surge, so exactly the same rates as for the smoke lenses detailed above.
-While the VLT rates are the same, there is a noticeable difference in the performance of the brown lenses in cloudy conditions.
+There is a noticeable difference in the performance of the brown lenses in cloudy / darker conditions.
 Owing to the increased contrast afforded by brown base lenses, it is noticeably easier to see details when the light levels drop.
 This is not to say that the brown lenses do not function well in bright light.
 In fact, they perform admirably in bright conditions.
 Brown lenses are versatile all round lenses for all types of conditions.